 It will be one stitch tall on top of the work, so keep that in mind when you are adding this stitch.
 It WILL add a layer to the piece.

 The surface sc is worked with both the yarn and the hook on the right side of the work, so you can use it on amigurumi when you don’t have access to the back of the work because the piece is sewn shut.

 Sometimes abbreviated ssl st or surface-sl st, the surface slip stitch is a flatter way to add lines to the top of the work.

-This is a great stitch for when you want to draw on your work, but not really leave any texture behind.
+What a great stitch for when you want to draw on your work but not really leave any texture behind.

 This can replace the surface slip stitch if you are working on a flat piece on which you can reach the back and front of the work, such as a blanket or garment.
 This is my favorite way to do surface crochet, though it is limited.

-For this stitch, the yarn is held on the back of the work and the hook held on the front, pulling one loop at a time through the work.
+For this stitch, the yarn is held on the back of the work, and the hook is held on the front, pulling one loop at a time through the work.
 As a result, it leaves very, very little texture on the work.

 The surface stitch is great for adding letters or words to a blanket and creating plaid effects.
 When you have access to the back of the work, this stitch will have a more finished look than the surface slip stitch.

 What is your favorite surface crochet stitch?
-What projects do you love to do with surface crochet?
+What projects do you love to do with this technique?
 Share a picture of a project you have done with surface crochet in the comments below or on the Facebook group!